- Arthur T Evans, MD, MPH

 - Weill Cornell Medical College

-Evidence-based medicine (EBM) is the care of patients using the best available research evidence to guide clinical decision making [1,2].
+Evidence-based medicine (EBM) is the care of patients using the best available research evidence to guide clinical decision making (figure 1) [1,2].
 The value of EBM is heightened in light of the following considerations:

-●The volume of evidence available to guide clinical decisions continues to grow at a rapid pace.
+●The volume of evidence available to guide clinical decisions continues to grow at a rapid pace (figure 2).

 ●Improvements in research design, clinical measurements, and methods for analyzing data have led to a better understanding of how to produce valid clinical research.